olivierdalang/docker-certbot/README.md

 Set `EMAIL` and `DOMAIN` accordingly.

-Set `MODE` to `production` to get real certificates (but first : check that it works, as you may hit API limit quickly if anything goes wrong).
+Set `MODE` to `production` to get real certificates (but first: check that it works, as you may hit API limit quickly if anything goes wrong).
 You can also set it to `disabled` to skip completely letsencrypt (you'd only get the self-signed certificates, which can be enough for development).
 Defaults to `staging`.

 Set `HOOK` to the command to be run after succesful renewal.
 This allows to reload/restart the webservers.
 The container has access to the main docker socket and can thus run the same docker commands as the host.

 Configure your webserver to server `/.well-known` from `/challenges/.well-known` and to load the certificates keys.

-### Sample config for Nginx :
+### Sample config for Nginx:

-`nginx.conf` :
+`nginx.conf`:
 ```

-http{
+http {

     # Default server on port 80 redirects to HTTPS (except for certbot challenge)
     server {